 The following are options for international and domestic graduate students who would like to strengthen their English and writing skills:

-- Center for Academic Success: Provides free one-on-one writing assistance for class assignments or personal writing to WMU students in all disciplines, including graduate students.
+- Center for Academic Success Programs (CASP): The WMU Writing Center provides free one-on-one writing consultation for class assignments to WMU students in all disciplines, including graduate students.
 Graduate students enrolled in programs at regional campuses or in online classes may take advantage of telephone or Skype consultations.
 Visit the Writing Center website for more information or to make an appointment using their online scheduler.
+Please note that each consultation is a collaboration between a client and a writing consultant.
+Students may make ongoing standing appointments with a writing consultant based on availability.
+It is unreasonable to expect that all your writing concerns can be addressed in one 50-minute appointment.
+Utilizing the Writing Center is just one tool in a comprehensive approach to strengthening your writing.

 - Mentoring for Success: (269) 387- 4799.
 This is a state-funded program offered by the Office of Multicultural Affairs.
 It is advertised for undergraduates in special target populations, who will be given priority; however, the program is also available to international graduate students, after the target populations have been served, as well.
 There are no fees.
 Visit the Mentoring for Success website for more details.